Republic of China Armed Forces: Post-Cold War

-In the 21st century as the PRC vastly increased its defense spending, the Republic of China registered the lowest growth in defense spending of the major Asia-Pacific powers.
+In the 21st century as the PRC vastly increased its defence spending, the Republic of China registered the lowest growth in defence spending of the major Asia-Pacific powers.
 These cutbacks were felt as vital land based systems were cut in order to afford an upgrade of aging fourth generation jet fighters (needed to respond to the PRC's fifth generation fighter programs).
 And even the jet fighter upgrades were cut back in areas such as high performance jet engines.
-The U.S.-China Economic and Security Review Commission found that these defense cuts could jeopardize Taiwan's military preparedness.
+The U.S.-China Economic and Security Review Commission found that these defence cuts could jeopardize Taiwan's military preparedness.

 By 2008 the ROC military had a total strength of 260,000.
 In 2013 the ROC Armed Forces had over 240,000 active troops, which was reduced to 215,000 as of 2015, and then to 180,000 by 2023.
 The International Institute of Strategic Studies reported the active duty personnel of the military in 2023 as 169,000.
 President Tsai Ing-wen, who took office in 2016, has worked to strengthen the military, including by raising its budget, creating the All-Out Defense Mobilization Agency, and restoring conscription from four months to twelve months.
+President Lai Ching-te announced a plan in November 2025 to increase Taiwan's annual military spending to T$1.25 trillion (US$39.89 billion) over the next eight years.
+He also stated that the ROC armed forces will be raised to a high level of combat readiness by 2027.
+In 2026, the military budget will be greater than 3% of Taiwan's GDP for the first time since 2009.